 And that I did it out of my own free will, too, because despite the usable stock environment, I wanted that little extra bit more.

-Then I started doing things like disabling the Super/Home/Windows key to keep myself sane (since by default it minimizes everything and puts you right back at the Acer desktop), and setting up on it with a minimal environment – just and the client, since the one (I later got it to work, but that is more of a testament to my patience than to ability to keep up with environments).
+Then I started doing things like disabling the Super/Home/Windows key to keep myself sane (since by default it minimizes everything and puts you right back at the Acer desktop), and setting up VirtualBox on it with a minimal Windows environment – just IE6 and the Citrix client, since the Linux one is too crufty (I later got it to work, but that is more of a testament to my patience than to Citrix’s ability to keep up with Linux environments).

-My name is Rui, and I haven’t compiled a kernel in six months
+My name is Rui, and I haven’t compiled a Linux kernel in six months

 I even (shudder) installed portions of KDE, since Acer tweaked some “Gnome”:Wikipedia:GNOME and XFCE packages that I preferred not to mess with, and spent a while trying out some extra apps, which is where the spiral of tinkering reached time-wasting proportions.